 “Safe Steps” Balance and Fall Prevention Program

-Charlotte Hungerford Hospital (CHH) Rehabilitation and Sports Medicine Department is adding a new “Safe Steps” program to improve balance and significantly reduce the risk of falls in those individuals at risk in our community.
+The HHC Rehabilitation Network offers “Safe Steps” program to improve balance and significantly reduce the risk of falls in those individuals at risk in our community.
 The program is specifically designed for those that have had a previous fall, have difficulty walking, have balance difficulties, use four or more medications per day, have dizziness when standing or have difficulty with getting out of a chair independently.
-Available at both of the CHH Rehabilitation and Sports Medicine Clinics (1151 East Main Street and 538 Litchfield Street, Torrington, CT), the new initiative consists of a comprehensive physical therapy evaluation and treatment identifying individual problem areas and focusing on improving balance and minimizing fall risks.
+Available at 1151 East Main Street and 538 Litchfield Street, Torrington, CT, the initiative consists of a comprehensive physical therapy evaluation and treatment identifying individual problem areas and focusing on improving balance and minimizing fall risks.
 A healthcare team, consisting of therapists and the patient’s physician, work to design a customized plan of care that includes exercise, gait training, appropriate exercises for home, home environment education and general education on fall prevention.
-CHH Rehabilitation and Sports Medicine offers patients two convenient locations at both 538 Litchfield Street, Torrington and 1151 East Main Street, Torrington.
-Please call 860-496-0046 for more information
+Please call 860-496-0046 for more information.

 Arthritis Foundation Exercise Program